vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

   - evaluation_interval: The interval for running alarm rules, which is 1 minute by default.

-2. Return the following statement to start the service.
+2. Run the following statement to start the service.

   ```bash
   $ nohup ./prometheus --config.file=./prometheus.yaml &